-You watch in amazement as amidst the entertainment, she travels with her young audience through a fantasy story where there is a stake at the end of the journey, but winning is only possible if you are keen, have superb listening skills, and can follow simple instructions.
-The young enthusiastic audiences actively follow and take part in the story with the aim of getting to the finish and ultimately getting the prize.
+You watch in amazement as she travels with her young audience through an animal fantasy story where there is a prize at the end of a journey, but winning is only possible if you are keen, have superb listening skills, and can follow simple instructions.
+Like several characters of the story, the young enthusiastic audiences consciously follow the story with the aim of getting to the finish and ultimately having the prize.